nielsoffice/Extension/README.md

 <h2>Thanks To:</h2>
 <h5>
-Github : To allow me to upload my PHP Library PHPWine Vanilla Flavour to repository<br />
+Github : To allow me to upload my WP Extension plugin to repository<br />
 </h5>

 __LICENSE BY GNU v3__